uxlfoundation/oneAPI-spec/source/elements/oneART/source/ispc.rst

-ISPC compiles a C-based SPMD programming language to run on the SIMD units of CPUs and GPUs; it frequently provides a 3x or more speedup on architectures with 4-wide vector SSE units and 5x-6x on archituctures with 8-wide AVX vector units, without any of the difficulty of writing intrinsics code.
+ISPC compiles a C-based SPMD programming language to run on the SIMD units of CPUs and GPUs; it frequently provides a 3x or more speedup on architectures with 4-wide vector SSE units and 5x-6x on architectures with 8-wide AVX vector units, without any of the difficulty of writing intrinsics code.
 Parallelization across multiple cores is also supported by ispc, making it possible to write programs that achieve performance improvement that scales by both number of